-Sometimes water hose are kept on the floor at the D area of the rubberised track.
-It is used to water the field and the hose is coiled and placed on the floor and this should be avoided as people are bound to have a bad fall from it and they may land in hospital, or death may take place if it a real serious fall.
+Sometimes water hose is kept on the floor at the D area of the rubberised track.
+It is used to water the field and the hose is coiled and placed on the floor and this should be avoided as people are bound to have a bad fall from it and they may land in the hospital, or death may take place if it is a real serious fall.

 (2) Light Modern Goal Post

-This goal post are found sometimes in the field or near the D area of the track.
+These goalposts are found sometimes in the field or near the D area of the track.
 In the past, a goal post to be carried may need about 8 to 10 people as the material was very heavy to be carried.
 However, nowadays the material is light to be carried.
-There have been incident of death in Singapore and it has been reported in the press.
+There have been an incident of death in Singapore and it has been reported in the press.
 Avoidance of this incident is important and we should not wait for one.
 When not in use, the goal post must be placed at far away fences in order to make the kids had to have accessibility to the goal post, unless if one wants to play.

 (4) Field Usage by outsiders must be monitored

 I have seen that some organisations, like junior soccer club, booking a field in a track, which is within the track, and the public is told that they have to avoid lane 1 to 5, as there are lane 7-8 in a track.
-However, some of the so called ‘friends’ who did not book the track are allowed to come in and kick at the other end of the goal post.
+However, some of the so-called ‘friends’ who did not book the track are allowed to come in and kick at the other end of the goal post.
 It looks like a sub-letting, but it is actually permission granted by the booked party to welcome a friendly group to co-exist on the other end of the field where you have the goal post.
-More clarity must be made public to people as others also could ask the club for permission and it should not restrict others who also want to use the track, when the other half of the field is not used at all.
+More clarity must be made public to people as others also could ask the club for permission and it should not restrict others who also want to use the track when the other half of the field is not used at all.

 Usually, most of the time, long shots of kicking at goal post is what we have seen.
-I have also seen that some of the boys not able to kick properly, as their kicks sometimes go to the extreme right and sometimes to the extreme left, and the ball keep frequently hitting people on the track.
+I have also seen that some of the boys not able to kick properly, as their kicks sometimes go to the extreme right and sometimes to the extreme left, and the ball keeps frequently hitting people on the track.
 It is wise for the person on duty to stop the person from kicking the ball to the track.
 If found, it is wise to tell the group to stop the activity or else the public who are running on the track will be affected by getting distracted to continue running.

 The organisation that booked the field should be made accountable for allowing a group who keep kicking long shots